-6. CONCLUSIONS
+CONCLUSIONS 6.

-This paper is the first one that tries to understand correctness of data on the Deep Web.
-We collected data on two domains where we believed that the data are fairly clean; to our surprise, we observed data of quite high inconsistency and found a lot of sources of low quality.
+This paper is the first one that tries to understand correctness of data in the Deep Web.
+We collected data in two domains where we believed that the data should be fairly clean; to our surprise, we observed data of quite high inconsistency and found a lot of sources of low quality.
 We also applied state-of-the-art data fusion methods to understand whether current techniques can successfully resolve value conflicts and find the truth.
-While these methods show good potential, there is obvious space for improvement and we suggested several directions for future work.
+While these methods show good potential, there is obvious space for improvement and we suggested several promising directions for future work.